cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          specifies the version of the Mlog Watcher mod --watcher-port {0..65535}
-                         port number for communication with Mlog Watcher --watcher-timeout {0..3600000}
+                         port number for communication with Mlog Watcher --watcher-retries {0..10}
+                         number of retries to attempt when establishing a connection to Mlog Watcher --watcher-timeout {0..3600000}
-                         timeout in milliseconds when trying to establish a connection to Mlog Watcher
+                         timeout in milliseconds when trying to establish a connection to Mlog Watcher (per attempt)

 Input/output files:
   input                  Mindcode file to be compiled into an mlog file; uses stdin when not specified